NordicPlayground/puck/_tutorials/display.md

 This tutorial is part of a tutorial series on the [Nordic Pucks](../tutorials.html).
 I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial](location.html).

-This tutorial will describe how to create a Bluetooth-enabled puck with an e-paper display.
+This tutorial will describe how to create a Bluetooth LE-enabled puck with an e-paper display.
 The display we have used is 264 x 176 pixels, and we're going to design a protocol which lets a connected device transmit an arbitrary black/white image to it via BLE.
 We will go through the necessary hardware setup, as well as the code needed to support it.

 [View the finished project on mbed.org](https://mbed.org/teams/Nordic-Pucks/code/display-puck/)